 There are many different ways that digital nomads can save money for their future.
 Creating a budget and sticking to it is one way.
 Another way is to invest in savings accounts or mutual funds.
 Additionally, digital nomads can keep an eye out for discounts and sales, and they can also make sure to use their credit cards responsibly.

 23. What is the digital nomad mindset to success?

 In order to be a successful digital nomad, you need to have the right mindset.
-This means being willing to take risks and embracing change.
+This means being willing to take risks and embracing change, which is a huge part of digital nomadism meaning.
 It also means being able to work independently and being self-motivated.
 With the right mindset, you can achieve anything!